Lodha Muslims: Present circumstances

 The traditional occupation of the Lodha was hunting and gathering, in particular catching of snakes and toads, and then selling their skins.
-They are no longer hunters and gatherers, and community has now taken up the occupation as locksmiths.
+They are no longer hunters and gatherers, and the community has now taken up the occupation as locksmiths.
 A small number are also marginal farmers, but their holdings are incredibly small.
-The bulk of the community are now wage labourers, with a steady immigration to the city of Kolkata.
+The bulk of the community are now wage labourers, with a steady migration to the city of Kolkata.